 The MAIA Orbit

-The MAIA instrument will ride on a commercial host satellite, known as Orbital Test Bed (OTB)-2, provided by General Atomics Electromagnetic Systems.
+The MAIA instrument will ride on a host satellite, to be selected by NASA at a future date.
 This satellite will be launched into low-Earth polar orbit, passing close to the north and south pole on each orbit.
-The baseline orbit altitude is 740 km, and the expected launch date is in 2022 (to be confirmed).
 The orbit will be “sun-synchronous,” which means that every time the satellite crosses the equator (roughly every 100 minutes), the local time will be the same.
 This type of orbit is important for MAIA because it will see each city at approximately the same time of day every time it passes overhead.
 (Imagine how difficult it would be to study particles in the atmosphere if you were comparing one image taken mid-morning and another taken at sunset.)

 From satellite data to PM10 and PM2.5 maps